chasb799/FractalDesigner/README.md

 # FractalDesigner
 Fractal Designer using C#, WPF and XAML.
+Unfortunately, the software doesn't work...